Field Experience: Sites

 Phone: 919-962-9548

 Site description: The DICE Center develops open source software that is used to organize distributed data into shareable collections, while enforcing management policies.
-Applications include the SILS LifeTime Library, the Carolina Digital Repository, the French National Library, the iPlant Collaborative data grid, the Texas Digital Libraries data grid, the National Optical Astronomy Observatory data grid, the Australian Research Collaboration service, and the NSF DataNet Federation Consortium.
+Applications include the SILS LifeTime Library, the Carolina Digital Repository, the French National Library, the iPlant Collaborative data grid, the Texas Digital Libraries data grid, the UNC genomics data grid, an archive for Dataverse, and the NSF DataNet Federation Consortium.

 Tasks: We seek students interested in gaining experience with:

-- porting the software to mobile devices (Android, iPad, iPhone)
+- improving clients for mobile devices (Android, iPad, iPhone)

 - testing the integrated Rule Oriented Data System software